Mr-Proxy-source/BadUSB-Payloads/PHPexfil/README.md

 # PHP Exfiltrator 📛

-This project comprises a Rubber Ducky script 🦆 and a PHP script 🖥️.
+<b>This project comprises a Rubber Ducky script 🦆 and a PHP script 🖥️.
 The primary objective is to systematically gather information from a Windows computer 💻 and transmit it to a designated Discord channel through a webhook 📤.
 The Rubber Ducky script extracts essential details such as the computer's name, hardware ID, IP address, and Windows version.
 Additionally, it utilizes the ipinfo.io API 🌍 to acquire supplementary IP-related information.
-The PHP script subsequently formats this collected data and transmits it to the designated Discord channel 📬, complemented by a Wolf of Wall Street-themed webhook.
+The PHP script subsequently formats this collected data and transmits it to the designated Discord channel 📬, complemented by a Wolf of Wall Street-themed webhook.</b>

 ## Description
+> [!NOTE]\

-### REMINDER ⚠ You will have to host this php with any web hosting, and add your webhook in there
+> <b> You will have to host this php with any web hosting, and add your webhook in there! </b>

 This is Rubber Ducky script and a PHP script to gather essential information from a Windows computer.
 The Rubber Ducky script collects details like computer name, hardware ID, IP address, and Windows version.
 It also utilizes the ipinfo.io API for additional IP-related information.
 The PHP script formats this data and sends it to a designated Discord channel using a webhook.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------